Zebiano/Labeler/README.md

 <!-- > Reason to why its failing here. -->

 ## Why?
-Because I was sick of always deleting the default labels and uploading my own ones one by one.
+Because I was sick of always deleting the default labels and uploading my own ones.

 ## How?
 By storing your labels in a file called `labels.json`, deleting the default ones in the repository and uploading the ones from said file.